 The Clerkship Review Committee is charged with assessing each clerkship in the curriculum at least once every four years.
-The goals of the review committee are threefold: (1) to ensure educational quality, innovation, and a supportive learning environment in each of the core clerkships, (2) to provide the clerkship director information regarding themes of student feedback and the integration of clerkship content with other components of the curriculum, and (3) to ensure compliance with LCME Educational Directives for accreditation.
+The goals of the committee are threefold: (1) to ensure educational quality, innovation, and a supportive learning environment in each of the core clerkships; (2) to provide the clerkship director information regarding themes of student feedback and the integration of clerkship content with other components of the curriculum; and (3) to ensure compliance with LCME educational directives for accreditation.

-The clerkship review is a constructive process that aims to stimulate productive discussion among clerkship directors, faculty, staff, students, and the leadership in order to support the highest quality educational experience.
+The clerkship review is a constructive process that aims to stimulate productive discussion among clerkship directors, faculty, staff, students, and leadership in order to support the highest quality educational experience.
 The review covers multiple aspects of the clerkship: organization, clinical and didactic teaching, patient care, the learning environment, and the clerkship director's analysis and outlook.
 The process also identifies methods of curriculum delivery that are particularly effective, which can then be provided to other clerkship directors for continuous clerkship improvement.

 The committee is chaired by the director of clerkships and administered by the manager of clerkships.
-Additional members are the clerkship director/associate director; five appointed members - two from the clinical faculty, one from the basic science faculty, the curriculum support librarian, and the clerkship administrator/coordinator; a representative from the Teaching and Learning Center; a faculty member from the Physician Associate Program; and four to eight elected students, one or two from each class.

-The committee meets at least once a month or more frequently as needed.
+There are five appointed members: two clinical faculty, one basic science faculty, one curriculum support librarian, and one clerkship administrator/coordinator; and six to ten elected students (one or two per class; must include at least one M.D./Ph.D. student).
+Other members are one clerkship director/associate director; one representative from the Teaching and Learning Center, one Physician Associate Program faculty; and one medical curriculum administrator.
+The committee meets once a month or more frequently as needed.